enumerbs/Module15-Challenge-Leaflet/README.md

 - Rather than setting an arbitrary initial map zoom level, since the data feed includes the 'bounding box' ("bbox" key in the JSON data), its latitude/longitude extents were used to set the initial map zoom level.
 - Used the 'ColorBrewer' site to choose a visually pleasing colour scale for the map points / legend (see References for details).
 - Source code initial structure (main functions) based on the student activity sample code (see References for details).

+Part 2: Gather and Plot More Data

+- The Part 1 implementation notes also apply for Part 2.
+- To work-around a CORS-related error when accessing the tectonic plate boundaries data from GitHub, the relevant JSON file was downloaded locally and included in the project as a source file.
+Additional comments about how this was then loaded and processed are in the source code (and see References for related details).

 # References